Transform Drawing using GCPs

 Rubber sheeting with GCPs given in CSV.

-Often, CAD users have a drawing in one coordinate system and want to transform it into another coordinate system.
+Often, CAD users have a drawing in one coordinate system and want to transform it into another.
 The best and easiest way is to acquire points for which the coordinates are known in both coordinate systems.
 These points can be called ground control points (GCPs).
 The following graphic shows three of such points that we can use for transformation.

-SPCAD employs a 4-parameter Helmert transformation, which retains the shape of the features while performing translation in the x and y directions, as well as rotation and scaling of the features.
-A distinct quality of SPCAD is that it displays the residual error in the set of GCPs, which helps users determine the quality of the given GCPs, as shown in the above graphic.
+SPCAD utilizes a 4-parameter Helmert transformation that preserves the shape of the features while performing translations in the x and y directions and applying rotation and scaling.
+A key feature of SPCAD is its ability to display the residual error for the set of GCPs, allowing users to assess the quality of the provided GCPs.

 In the following figure we have survey data in the Lambert Conformal conic based coordinate system. and we want it to be in related UTM coordinates system.